EdgeTX/edgetx-user-manual/bw-radios/model-select/telemetry/README.md

 # Telemetry

 Telemetry is data received from the model to the radio from various sensors.
 These sensors may be included in the radio receiver or flight controller or may be separate sensors, such as GPS, variometer, or magnetometer.
-The received telemerty data can be displayed by EdgeTX in widgets, configured in alarms or audio call-outs.
+The received telemetry data can be displayed by EdgeTX in widgets, configured in alarms or audio call-outs.

 The Telemetry screen is where you configure these sensors to use in EdgeTX.
 Below are the following configuration options: